plavixo/tutor/README.md

 ## Formalising Competency Networks
 Competency networks exist, and we can formalise them.
-We end up with a huge network of competencies.

 Imagine all the compenencies mapped in a single network.
 What would that look like?